armory/docs/content/en/docs/spinnaker/install-dinghy.md

   * `https://<your-spinnaker-url>/api/v1/webhooks/git/github` (if you're using a different path for Gate)

 If your gate endpoint is protected by a firewall, you’ll need to configure your firewall to allow inbound webhooks from Github's IP addresses.
 You can find their IPs here: [](https://api.github.com/meta), you can read [Github's docs here](https://help.github.com/articles/about-github-s-ip-addresses/).

+#### Pull Request Validations

+When you make a Github Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
+It also updates the Github status accordingly.
+If the validation fails, it displays an error:

+The following image shows what a user sees if their PR fails the validation:
+{{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}

+Make PR Validations mandatory to ensure users only merge working `dinghyfiles`.

+**Mandatory PR validation**

+Perform the following steps:

+1. Go to your GitHub repository.
+2. Click on **Settings > Branches**.
+3. In **Branch protection rules**, select **Add rule**.
+4. Add `master` in **Branch name pattern** so that the rule gets enforced on the `master` branch.
+   Note that if this is a brand new repository with no commits, the "dinghy" option does not appear.
+You must first create a `dinghyfile` in any branch.
+5. Select **Require status checks to pass before merging** and make **dinghy** required.
+   Armory recommends selecting **Include administrators** as well so that all PRs get validated, regardless of user.

+The following screenshot shows what your GitHub settings should resemble:
+{{< figure src="/images/dinghy/pr_validation/branch_mandatory.png" alt="Configured dinghy PR validation." >}}

 ### Bitbucket / Stash Example